 I sat down to chat with Daniel Sambai, the General Manager of this hotel.
 This is what he shared with me:

 My overall impression of this country remains the same as it did 5 years ago when I first visited.
 It should be seen as a template, not only in an African context but for countries worldwide.
 Certainly, there must be issues that I, as a tourist, am not aware of.
 However, the overall feeling that I got was that post -Genocide the country has rallied and become an example of how people can work together for the better good of all.
-Aside from the gorillas, that are a major tourist attraction, Rwanda has so much to offer and I do hope that another visit will take place sooner than later.
+Aside from the gorillas, that is a major tourist attraction, Rwanda has so much to offer and I do hope that another visit will take place sooner than later.

 All images are the copyright property of